-It is the policy of our school to recognize birthdays by allowing students to share treats with their class.
+It is the policy of our school to recognize birthdays by allowing students to share treats with their class, only if permission has been granted by the classroom teacher.
+Parents wishing to provide the class with birthday treats for their child should contact their child's teacher no later than one week prior to his/her birthday.
 Simple, individual snacks are preferred.
 Please do not bring cakes as they are difficult to serve.
 If students wish to hand out birthday party invitations, they must include all students in the class.
 Otherwise, to avoid hurt feelings, invitations must be sent by US Mail or phone calls, and the party not discussed at school.